 Solution 2 to needing the weekly record.

 Donna Young's XLS Homeschool V Planner is a Subject Planner and with it, you can generate a printable weekly planner with lesson plans filled in.
 However, my V Planner is a premium item, which means that it is not online.
-Currently, it is only available with my Site CD-Rom, YoungMinds 2011 and newer .
+V Planner is available with a YoungMinds subscription.

 The Printable Forms

 - Choose the Essential Forms that you need.

 - Add The Checklist (see also Checklist 2)